Hello Internet! Here’s my talk “Deliberate Git” in blog post form.

 -i stands for interactive.
 And

-git rebase -i is one of git’s killer
+git rebase -i is one of git’s killer features.

-It’s what gives you the power to hack code out quickly, and still give your team great commit messages.
+t’s what gives you the power to hack code out quickly, and still give your team great commit messages.
 If you want to follow the path of good commit messages and still want to knock out code in a good flow, then this command is absolutely imperative to learn.

 git rebase -i allows you to: